RyanLucas007/RyanLucas007/README.md

 <div align="center">

 <p>
-  My portfolio is the best place to learn more about my projects and creative process.
+  My portfolio for those who want to know more about my projects.
 </p>

 <a href="https://ryanlucas007.github.io/ryan-portfolio/">